cosmos/sdk-tutorials/academy/2-cosmos-concepts/index.md

 Enjoy an introduction to the main components of the Cosmos SDK.

-From Tendermint to modules, keepers, queries, and transactions in Cosmos, a whole universe is waiting to be discovered.
+From Tendermint to modules, keepers, queries, and transactions in the Interchain, a whole universe is waiting to be discovered.

 Do you have a preferred **learning style**?
 For instance: